VivusHub/Vivus/README.md

 # Contributors

-To be part of the checkmate team please send your cv to recruit@checkmateconcevoir.com to get started an be one of our official developers, due to the high volume of applicants we may take a few days to reply.
+To be part of the checkmate team please send your cv to recruit@checkmateconcevoir.com to get started and be one of our official developers, due to the high volume of applicants we may take a few days to reply.

 # License